-Council is committed to reducing taxation in favour of the following practices:
+Council has been committed to reducing taxation in favour of the following practices:

 - fees and charges are reviewed annually to maximize the revenues from services and also to ensure that they are in line with the market rates for similar services or programs; - costs for services can be recovered from general taxation or charged specifically to the users of the services.
-Council recognizes that costs of some services could be more fairly recovered from user fees than property taxes.
-Council has considered, where feasible, to shift the cost burden of municipal services from property taxes to user fees.
-However, with respect to user fees, Council has concerns that the overall interests of the community are not always best served.
-Savings transferred from taxpayers by shifting costs to users also shift a financial burden to some service users that cannot absorb the shifts reducing equal access to services; - senior government and other agency grant opportunities are applied for and leveraged wherever possible as an external source of revenue to supplement scarce capital and operating property taxation revenues.
-However, Council will pursue federal and provincial funds and other grant opportunities only after assessing their full-cost implications.
-The City's Long Term Strategic Financial Framework, a document designed to steer the City towards financial sustainability, states that the City will not rely on grant funding and will only pursue grants that align with established community priorities;
+Council has recognized that costs of some services could be more fairly recovered from user fees than property taxes, and has, where feasible and fair, shifted the financial burden of municipal services from property taxes to user fees.
+However, with respect to user fees, Council is also concerned that the overall interests of the community may not always be best served by these shifts.
+Savings transferred from taxpayers by shifting costs to users also shift a financial burden to some service users that cannot absorb the shifts which, in turn, reduces universal access to services;

-- when certain and applicable City land parcels have been identified for development, leasing opportunities rather than straight land sales are a consideration as ownership of City land inventories can be retained while still generating ongoing and sustainable lease, tax, and utility revenue streams, thereby reducing property taxation.
-Alternatively, the City could maintain those City land inventories through land swaps or land sales and repurchase of other strategic land parcels, when contemplating land development opportunities of City lands; and - wherever possible, the City maximizes development opportunities to provide community amenities.
-Generally, new developments should fund the increased infrastructure requirements.
+- senior government and other agency grant opportunities are applied for and leveraged wherever possible as an external source of revenue to supplement scarce capital and operating property taxation revenues.
+However, Council has been careful when pursuing federal and provincial funds and other grant opportunities, taking into consideration the full-cost implications.
+The City's Long-Term Strategic Financial Framework, a document designed to steer the City towards financial sustainability, states that the City will not rely on grant funding and will only pursue grants that align with established community priorities; - when certain and applicable City land parcels have been identified for development, leasing opportunities rather than straight land sales are a consideration as ownership of City land inventories can be retained while still generating ongoing and sustainable lease, tax, and utility revenue streams, thereby reducing property taxation.
+Alternatively, the City could maintain those City land inventories through land swaps or land sales and repurchase of other strategic land parcels, when contemplating land development opportunities of City lands; and - wherever possible, the City maximizes land values by leveraging development opportunities to provide community amenities.
+Also, new developments generally should fund new increased infrastructure requirements.